vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_floorplan.md

 ## Applications
 If you already have a digital version of your floor plans, you can use those (initially).

-There are two commonly used applications to create a floor plan.
+If you don't have it there are two commonly used applications to create a floor plan.

 ### Floorplanner.com

 <img src="images_floorplan/floorplanner-com.png" alt="floorplanner.com" height="100%">

 [Floorplanner.com](https://www.floorplanner.com) is a free online tool to create a 3D model of your house.
-It's easy to use and without any costs you already have a lot of furniture available.
+It's easy to use, and without any costs you already have a lot of furniture available.
 This is also the tool I used for my floor plan.

 * You can use it everywhere because it's online
 * No installation required

 ### Sweet Home 3D